lucasmaffazioli/lucasmaffazioli/README.md

 ### About me

-I love to develop beautiful and useful things.
+I love to develop cool and useful things :)

 ## Tech stack and frameworks